visualizenews/corona/index.markdown

   hidden: false
 - template: chart
   show_title: true
-  appearance: Full-bleed
-  title: How many people have been tested?
-  introduction: It would appear that Italy has enforced a policy of testing as many
-    people as possible, especially in the areas that were mostly affected by the virus.
-    Yet is that accurate?
-  placeholder_id: tested
-  object: tested
-  explanation: The white area represents 100.000 people, the purple square(s) represent
-    the people tested in Italy, the cyan square(s) represent the people tested in Korea.
-Cyan square(s) is visible only when the data is available.
-  hidden: false
-- template: chart
-  show_title: true
   appearance: Centered
   title: Countries
   placeholder_id: countriesComparison
   object: countriesComparison
   introduction: Countries
-  explanation: ''
-  hidden: false
-- template: chart
-  show_title: true
-  appearance: Centered
-  title: Italian Provinces
-  placeholder_id: provincesMap
-  object: provincesMap
-  introduction: A map showing the impact in each Italian province.
   explanation: ''
   hidden: false